CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 What's there to optimize?
 Ignoring some special cases, aren't all 10 digits used approximately equally?

-It turns out no. A lot of real world data has a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law), which means the frequency of any X is inversely proportional to its rank in the frequency table.
+Surprisingly to me, no. A lot of real world data has a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law), which means the frequency of any X is inversely proportional to its rank in the frequency table.
 For example, in texts, the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, and so on. ("the" is the most common word with about 7%, while the second most common "of" has 3.5%)

 And again, this comes up a lot in all kinds of data (Wikipedia quote):